12 Tips to Stop Holiday Stress

 - Limit your gift-giving worries.
 Instead of agonizing over finding the right gift for everyone, here’s a trick I learned a few years ago, when gift giving was becoming overwhelming.
 Buy the same thing for similar groups of people.
 For example, the same plush animal in a different color for each child takes the guesswork out of finding toys for little ones.
 And why not give the grown-ups on your list copies of a book or DVDs of a movie you enjoyed this past year?
 Or give family and friends prepaid phone cards so they can keep in touch throughout the year.

 - Stay on your supplement schedule.
 If you’re going to be away from home, buy a pill-minder (a divided box that lets you store pills on a day-by-day basis) so you can take your supplements with you.
-You may even want to add some stress-fighting substances to your daily regimen, such as l-theanine (50 to 200 mg), magnesium (250 to 500 mg), and omega-3 essential fatty acids (1,000 mg twice daily)
+You may even want to add some stress-fighting substances to your daily regimen, such as l-theanine (50 to 200 mg), magnesium (250 to 500 mg), valerian (50 mg of a concentrated extract), and GABA (100 mg).

 - Take advantage of short cuts.
 Use gift bags instead of wrapping paper, online shopping and delivery services, and make-ahead meals that allow you to prepare dishes ahead of time.
 And please don’t feel like you have to do everything yourself.
-As my patient Rhonda discovered, it’s okay to delegate now and throughout the year.
+It’s okay to delegate now and throughout the year.

 A great deal of the pressure we feel during the holidays is of our own making.
 Leave perfection to the professionals who have a staff of people behind the scenes dealing with details, and focus on enjoying yourself.
 Then when the holidays are over, you’ll have happy memories that will last much longer than the fluffiest homemade piecrust or smoothest gravy.